jawad-nsu/GoldMedalMetrics/README.md

 ## Implementation Details

-To complete this project, you will need to write a series of JavaScript functions that return the SQL queries (as strings) that operate Gold Medal Metrics.
+To complete this project, I have written a series of JavaScript functions that return the SQL queries (as strings) that operate Gold Medal Metrics.
 The functions themselves are stubbed out in **sql.js** with comments about the query each should return.
 Below we list the different functions and the expected returned query.

 ### Gold Medal Metric Functions